 Mindful breastfeeding/nursing exercise

-When nursing your baby, become silent.
-Breathe deeply and relax.
-Soften your belly and feel it rise and fall as you breathe in and out.
-Sense the breath of your baby.
-Gently notice what comes to your attention: maybe a sound, feeling or thought.
-Maybe many thoughts, that’s ok too.
+Gently notice what comes to your attention: sounds, feelings, thoughts.
 Simply gently notice and let it stay or pass, like a white cloud in the clear blue sky.
 If your attention has drifted away for a moment, gently bring it back to the awareness of the breath and the sensation of your baby’s body and yours touching.

-Your baby may soon relax into your caring presence, which is very comforting for her.
+Your baby may soon relax into your caring presence.
 By your breath alone, she knows she is safe.
+Also, if she is very young, her natural breath will still be arythmic and through sensing your rhythmic breath, she learns to regulate hers.

 If you choose, you can now proceed to practice the 4-8 relaxation breath to invoke the relaxation response which is very beneficial for both you and your baby, or possibly even the conscious connected breath if you are free of emotional charge.
 More about that later :).